RVgo4it/mmsgate/README.md

 ```
 sips:localhost;maddr=127.0.0.1;tls-verify-outgoing=0 sip:localhost;maddr=127.0.0.1
 ```
 Also, need to define a forward rule for sending MMS messages over to MMSGate.
-In the [module::Forward] section, add option as follows:
+In the [module::Forward] section, enable it and add option as follows:
 ```
 routes-config-path=/etc/flexisip/forward.conf
 ```